Pythagora-io/gpt-pilot/README.md

 # 🚦How to start using gpt-pilot?
+👉 If you are using VS Code as your IDE, the easiest way to start is by downloading [GPT Pilot VS Code extension](https://marketplace.visualstudio.com/items?itemName=PythagoraTechnologies.gpt-pilot-vs-code). 👈

+Otherwise, you can use the CLI tool.

 After you have Python and (optionally) PostgreSQL installed, follow these steps:
 1. `git clone https://github.com/Pythagora-io/gpt-pilot.git` (clone the repo)
 2. `cd gpt-pilot`